darshanvikramshivadas/hm-treasure-hunt/README.md

 # Treasure Hunt Web Page

-A simple interactive web page that provides treasure hunt hints when the correct secret number is entered.
+A simple interactive web page that provides treasure hunt hints based on the selected floor.

 ## Setup Instructions

-1. Make sure you have the following files in the `images` folder:
+1. Make sure you have the following file in the `images` folder:
    - `treasure-map.png` - A treasure map background image

 2. Open `index.html` in any modern web browser